-“Algebraic topology is like a telescope and a microscope at the same time.
-It can zoom in on networks to reveal previously undetectable structures.
-In short, in a metaphorical forest, he can see both trees and empty spaces (clearings) ”added Professor Hess.
+"Algebraic topology is like a telescope and a microscope at the same time.
+It can magnify networks to reveal previously undetectable structures.
+In a metaphorical forest, in short, it can see both trees and empty spaces (glades)," he added.
+Professor Hess.

 The multidimensional human brain can create structures up to 11 dimensions

 Scientists have found that brain structures are created when a group of neurons - cells that transmit signals in the brain - form something called click.
 Each neuron is uniquely connected to every other neuron in the group, creating a new object.
 The more neurons there are in a clique, the greater the "size" of the object.

 Scientists were able to build a virtual brain with the help of computers, then model its structures using algebraic topography.
 They later conducted experiments on real brain tissue to confirm the results.
 The researchers discovered cavities between the cliques by adding stimuli to the virtual brain.

 "The appearance of each multidimensional cavity as the brain processes information means that neurons in the network react to stimuli in a highly organized way," Levi explained.

 It is as if the brain reacts to a stimulus by building and then razing a tower of multidimensional blocks, starting with rods (1D), then tables (2D), then cubes (3D), and then more complex geometries with 4D, 5D, etc. The progression of activity through the brain resembles a multidimensional sandcastle materializing from the sand and then disintegrating.Ran Levi , University of Aberdeen.